 Now we have these vaccines out.

-And these vaccines are they're terrible.
+And these vaccines are terrible.

-They're supposed to be safe and effective, but they're they've killed more people in American history than any other vaccine combined.
+They're supposed to be safe and effective, but they've killed more people in American history than any other vaccine combined.

 I don't know that to be true.